lucapette/website/content/writing/utility-modules-arent-useful.md

 In my experience, the hardest part of this process is naming.
-I keep it simple and [name things what they do]({{< ref "/writing/my-programming-principles#name-things-what-they-do" >}} "my programming principles").
+I keep it simple and [name things what they do]({{< ref "/writing/my-programming-principles#name-things-what-they-do" >}} "my programming principles - name things what they do").

 ## If you don't have them, don't introduce them

-It sounds easier than it actually is to never introduce utility modules.
+It sounds easier than it actually is to never introduce a utility module.
 The problem – as for extracting modules from a catch-all library – is the setup cost of a new library.

 In most codebases, adding an internal library is costly.
 There are many tasks involved with hosting it and releasing new versions.

-That's why developers tend to introduce utility modules.
+That's why developers tend to introduce a utility module.
 They pay for this setup cost once and then run with it for a long time.
 And then they end up with the giant ball of mud we've already discussed.

 The first time you find yourself wanting to add an internal library, reflect on this setup cost with the goal of minimising it for the future.